nahidxr/YSD_B02_DevOps_Library_Management_System/README.md

 #### Install Jenkins by Ansible

 Follow this [jenkins-docker-setup-playbook](./ansible-playbook/docker-jenkins-installation) to setup Jenkins server by running Ansible playbook.
-Please note that we only need [jenkins-setup](https://github.com/mohammadrony/jenkins-docker-setup-playbook/tree/main/jenkins-setup) role for this application.

 #### Configure Jenkins server tools and credentials

 Tools setup: